TUM-Dev/NavigaTUM/map/README.md

 ## Getting started

-As a basis of generating images it is important to have a tileset (`output.mbtiles`) and a stile.
+As a basis of generating images it is important to have a tileset (`output.mbtiles`) and a style.
 The style is a JSON file that defines how the map should look like.
 The tileset is a sqlite database that contains the map data.
 A tileserver takes these two components and produces a variety of formats ([MVT](https://github.com/mapbox/vector-tile-spec), png, webp, json, etc.) for the frontend.

 ### Edit the style

-You cannot currently not preview the style in  our tileserver martin (see [martin#1120](https://github.com/maplibre/martin/issues/1120)).
+You cannot currently preview the style in our tileserver martin (see [martin#1120](https://github.com/maplibre/martin/issues/1120)).
 Therefore, for editing the style we use [Maputnik](https://github.com/maputnik/editor).
 It is a web-based editor for Maplibre styles.
 You can use it to edit the style and see the changes live.